Last updated: 21 March, 2018

 When the two parties have done transacting, they close out the channel, and the resulting balance is registered on the blockchain.
 In the event of a dispute, both parties can use the most recently signed balance sheet to recover their share of the wallet.

-It is useful to note that it is not necessary to set up a channel to transact on lightning - you can send payments to someone via channels with people that you are connected with.
+It is useful to note that it is not necessary to set up a direct channel to transact on lightning - you can send payments to someone via channels with people that you are connected with.
 The network automatically finds the shortest route.

 Development of the technology got a significant boost with the adoption of SegWit on the bitcoin and litecoin networks.
 Without the upgrade's transaction malleability fix, transactions on the lightning network would have been too risky to be practical.